EdinburghNLP/awesome-hallucination-detection/README.md

 ### [Generating Benchmarks for Factuality Evaluation of Language Models](https://arxiv.org/abs/2307.06908)
 - **Datasets:** Wiki-FACTOR and News-FACTOR: two novel factuality evaluation benchmarks for LLMs, based on Wikipedia and News articles.
 Each example consists of a prefix, a factual completion and three similar but non-factual alternatives.
 An LLM is evaluated by measuring the percentage of examples it assigns the highest probability to the factual completion.
-- **Comments:** The paper introduces a framework for automatically generating such datasets from a given corpus, detailed in Sec.
-3.
+- **Comments:** The paper introduces a framework for automatically generating such datasets from a given corpus, detailed in Section 3.

 ## Overviews and Surveys